Prxnkzy/sdv-toolbox/README.md

 + Redirects text to both the console and the file
 + Restores the original console output

+**Windows admin mode**:
+Execute the toolbox in admin mode on Windows (credentials needed) if you want to add functions that require admin privileges.

 ## Dependencies & licenses
 **DNSPython**:
 + *Libraries dns.resolver and socket*